-One of the most beautiful, majestic and colorful cathedrals in the Russian Revival (Pseudo-Russian) style, it was built on the place where Emperor Alexander II was assassinated
+One of the most beautiful, festive and colourful cathedrals in the Russian Revival style

-The temple was built from 1883 till 1907 in the place of the tragic events that happened on the 1st of March 1881 – lethally wounding Emperor Alexander II who was heading to the place of the parade in the Field of Mars that moment.
-His son Alexander III ordered to build there a church for regular services for the repose of the killed father.
-That is why the name of the Church on Spilled Blood stuck to the temple, although it is officially called the Cathedral of the Resurrection of Christ.
+The cathedral was being built from 1883 to 1907 on the place, where a tragic event had happened.
+On 1st of March 1881, Emperor Alexander II, who had been going to the parade of troops on the Field of Mars, was mortally wounded here.
+His son, Alexander III, ordered to build a church on this spotto hold regular services for the assassinated father.
+That is why the name of the Savior on the Spilled Blood was assigned to the cathedral, although it is officially called the Church of the Resurrection.

-The money was donated to the construction of the temple not only by Russians but also by the habitants of Slavic countries.
-On the walls of the bell tower there are more than a hundred of mosaic coats of arms of the cities, towns, governorates and uyezds who funded the building of the church.
-There is also the coat of arms of House of Romanov.
+Not only Russians, but also residents of other Slavic countries donated money for the construction of the church.
+On the walls of the bell tower, there are more than a hundred mosaic coats of arms of cities and towns, provinces and counties that participated in fundraising.
+Here is also the coat of arms of the House of Romanov.

-For decoration of the heads there were used copper pieces covered with freeze-proof colored enamel (having the area of 1000 square meters).
-The height of the highest dome is 81 meter.
-All along the perimeter of the temple building there are set 20 granite plaques with gilded writings describing Alexander II’s deeds.
-From the side of the Mikhailovsky Garden the temple is surrounded with a cast-iron fence having a with floral made to a sketch by Parland.
+For the decoration of the church domes, copper details covered with colored, durable and frost-resistant enamel (an area of 1000 square meters) were used.
+The height of the highest dome is 81 m.
+Along the entire perimeter of the building, there are 20 granite boards on which the deeds of Alexander II are described in gilded letters.
+From the side of the Mikhailovsky Garden, the church is surrounded by a lacy cast-iron fence with a floral pattern, made according to A. Parland's design.

-After the revolution the Church on Spilled Blood was closed and not restored for a long time.
-It was even heard to be going to get built-down.
-In 1970 it was taken under the patronage of Saint Isaac’s Cathedral which invested 80% of money into its restoration.
-In 1997 the Church on the Spilled Blood threw open its doors for visitors as a museum housing a large collection of mosaic icons (having the area of more than 7 thousand square meters).
+After the revolution, the cathedral of the Savior on the Spilled Blood was closed and was not renovated for a long time.
+There even were rumors that it was decided to demolish it.
+But in 1970, it became a part of the State Memorial Museum «St. Isaac's Cathedral», which allocated 80% of its funds for restoration.
+In 1997, the Savior on the Spilled Blood opened its doors to visitors as a museum that contains a huge collection of mosaic icons (over 7 thousand square meters).

 - Address: St. Petersburg, nab. kanala Griboedova, 2, lit.
 B